bcrowie/battle-chess-public/README.md

-# Battle Chess Spec
+# Battle Chess

 ## About

-Battle-Chess is a command-line chess game written in Javascript for NodeJS.
-Battle-Chess has the same general rules as chess, however each piece has it's own health and damage.
+Battle Chess is a command-line chess game written in Javascript for NodeJS.
+Battle Chess has the same general rules as chess, however each piece has it's own health and damage.
 When a piece attempts to capture another, the health of the piece being attacked is subtracted by the damage of the attacking piece.
 The following specifies each piece's health and damage:

 | Piece  | Health | Damage |
 | ------ | ------ | ------ |